 The thoughts that you have when you are feeling these emotions can sometimes make things worse.
-For instance, as we have talked about before, if you are feeling depressed and you begin to think that everything you do has been a failure, you will continue to feel bad.
+For instance, as we have talked about, if you are feeling depressed and you begin to think that everything you do has been a failure, you will continue to feel bad.
 Thus, an active strategy for addressing this kind of negative thinking is to monitor one's thoughts and then counter the ones that are negative.
-Let's think about how to do this:
+Distribute the Assessing Your Thoughts & Feelings Handout Let's think about how to do this: